J. Cole: Artistic influences

-In 2014, in an interview with Angie Martinez, Cole listed Tupac, The Notorious B.I.G., Nas and Jay-Z as his top four rappers of all time, with André 3000 and Eminem being a toss-up for fifth.
+In 2014, in an interview with Angie Martinez, Cole listed Tupac, The Notorious B.I.G., Nas, and Jay-Z as his top four rappers of all time, with André 3000 and Eminem being a toss-up for fifth.

-Controversies
+Feuds

-Diddy
+Puff Daddy

-In August 2013, Cole and Diddy were reportedly involved in an altercation at a 2013 MTV Video Music Awards after party in New York City.
-Reports said the incident started when Diddy tried to confront rapper Kendrick Lamar over the "King of New York" claim in his "Control" verse.
-Diddy allegedly attempted to pour a drink on Lamar, and Cole intervened.
-The two started arguing and Cole and Diddy allegedly got into an altercation, which then led to problems between their respective crews.
+In August 2013, Cole and Puff Daddy were reportedly involved in an altercation at a 2013 MTV Video Music Awards after party in New York City.
+Reports said the incident started when Puff tried to confront rapper Kendrick Lamar over the "King of New York" claim in his "Control" verse.
+Puff allegedly attempted to pour a drink on Lamar, and Cole intervened.
+The two started arguing and Cole and Puff allegedly got into an altercation, which then led to problems between their respective crews.
 After a brief scuffle, both crews separated.
 Ibrahim Hamad, a close friend of Cole's and president of Dreamville Records took to Twitter to address the rumors saying: "The Internet is a crazy place you niggaz reporting shit with no facts, Cole ain't get thrown out no party and he damn sure aint get beat up", he continued saying, "Ain't gon go into details about last night but get the facts right first before you rush to report some shit for some extra blog clicks".
-A few months after the incident, Cole and Diddy allegedly squashed the beef when both were seen in a video promoting Revolt, joking about the incident.
+A few months after the incident, Cole and Puff were seen in a video promoting Revolt, joking about the incident.